MalevichAI/malevich/README.md

 - Vast library of pre-built components shortens the gap between the system design and first run
 - You are not limited to our components: easily implement and integrate your own codebase
-- Deploying on GPU with 1 line of code
+- Deploy on GPU and production with 1 line of code

 # Getting Started